Messiers87/BinaryPulsars/README.md

-# Binary Pulsars – Kepler Equation Solver
+# General Eccentric Binary Pulsars

 This small project reproduces and extends results from the paper :
 **Bagchi, Lorimer & Wolfe (2018) — "On the detectability of eccentric binary pulsars" ([arXiv:1302.4914](https://arxiv.org/pdf/1302.4914))**.